Tomás De Vincenti: 2016–17

 On 2 August 2016, in a match that proved to be his last for APOEL, De Vincenti scored the third goal in his team's 3–0 home victory against Rosenborg BK for the third qualifying round of the UEFA Champions League, as APOEL overturned a 2–1 first leg defeat and reached the play-off round of the competition.

 Al Shabab (Dubai)

 On 11 August 2016, De Vincenti joined the UAE Arabian Gulf League side Al Shabab on a three-year contract, after completing his transfer from APOEL for a reported fee of €3 million.

 On summer 2017 the club merged with Dubai CSC to re-brand the club into Shabab Al-Ahli Dubai FC.

 Return to APOEL

 On 25 June 2018, Vincenti returned to his former club APOEL FC on a three-year contract.
 He won the Cypriot First Division in the season 2018–19 and the Cypriot Super Cup in 2019.

 Lamia

 In summer 2022 he moved to Lamia.

+CA Excursionistas

+After a brief spell in the Greek club Ionikos, in February 2024, he returned to his childhood club Excursionistas in Argentina.